-Martin Jarmond was appointed as Executive Associate AD, Administration in November, 2012.
+Martin Jarmond serves as Deputy Athletic Director, Chief of Staff.
 In his role, Jarmond has day to day oversight responsibilities in internal and external operations and business advancement of the athletics department.
-Jarmond is the sport administrator for Football, Men's Basketball, Baseball, Men's Golf, Women's Golf, Pistol, Rifle and Spirit Squads.
+Jarmond is the sport administrator for Football, Men's Basketball, Baseball, Men's Golf, Women's Golf.
 He is also responsible for football scheduling.
 Jarmond also represents the athletics department as a member of the Senior Management Council, the university leadership group that provides counsel to the President's Council.
-Nationally, Jarmond serves on the inaugural College Football Playoff advisory committee, the NCAA Division 1 Women's Golf Championship committee and is a member of the McLendon post graduate scholarship committee.
+Nationally, Jarmond serves on the inaugural College Football Playoff advisory committee, the NCAA Division 1 Women's Golf Championship committee, Rose Bowl Advisory Committee and is a member of the McLendon post graduate scholarship committee.

 Jarmond joined The Ohio State University in 2009 as the Associate Athletic Director for Development.
 His duties included oversight of the Buckeye Club, major gifts, stewardship and donor relations, gift processing and community relations.
 In this role, Jarmond led the athletics development team during the $2.5B "But For Ohio State..." campaign, raising over $120M in a three year span.

 Prior to joining OSU, Jarmond served as the Assistant Athletic Director for Development and Director of Regional Giving at Michigan State University.
 During his seven years, Jarmond helped the Spartan Fund set new fundraising records in each year of his tenure and was instrumental in the implementation of premium seating.
 He played an active role during the $1.2B Campaign for MSU, helping athletics raise over $126M.